ameerulislam/terraform/Acloudguru - Using Terraform to Manage Applications and Infrastructure/readme.md

 - A child module can use them to expose a subset of resource attributes to the parent module.
 - A root module can use them to print values in the CLI
 - Root module outputs can be accessed by other configurations via the terraform_remote_state data source

+optional Arguments for variable Declaration
+- description
+- sensetive
+- depends_on

+### Local variables
+Local values are like a function's temporary local variables

+when a local value is declared, you can reference to it in expressions as local.<name>.

+Local values can only be accessed in expressions within the module where they were declared.